TMBR/team-configs/README.md

 ## MySQL

-- shut down mysql server (and vagrant box if it's running)
+- shut down any and all mysql servers (and vagrant box if it's running)
 - Then the following:

 ```